bravepickle/rozetka-checkout-test/README.md

 - [ ] Close session and remove info after processing purchase
 - [ ] php session config review and update
 - [ ] use Redis for caching sessions
+- [ ] use Locust tags to switch strategies for handling requests for comparison
+- [ ] fsync on read/write RDBMS, cookies, sessions
+- [ ] review all todos and fixmes in code
+- [ ] disable nginx access logs?
+- [ ] kafka, rabbitmq as alternative
+- [ ] 2mln new unique users per hour thats a lot.
+Need partitioning and clusters